Defined Contribution Plan

 You are entitled to obtain, upon written request to the Fund Office, documents governing the operation of the Plan, including insurance contracts if any and the collective bargaining agreements and copies of the latest annual report (Form 5500 series) and an updated Summary Plan Description.

 The Plan Administrator may charge reasonable copying charges for such documents.

 You may obtain a statement telling you whether or not you have a vested right to receive a pension at normal retirement age (age 65) and your current individual account balance.
-Participants may obtain information as to their individual account balance free of charge by logging on to the Mass Mutual website at: www.retiresmart.com.
+Participants may obtain information as to their individual account balance free of charge by logging on to the John Hancock Retirement Services, LLC website (www.myplan.johnhancock.com).

 In addition to creating rights for Plan Participants, ERISA imposes duties upon the people who are responsible for the operation of this employee benefit plan.
 The people who operate this Plan, called ” fiduciaries” of the Plan, have a duty to act prudently and in the interest of you and other Plan Participants and beneficiaries.
 No one, including your employer, Operating Engineers Local 12 or any other person, may fire you or otherwise discriminate against you in any way, to prevent you from obtaining benefits or exercising your rights under ERISA.
 If your claim for a benefit is denied, in whole or in part, you must receive written explanation for the reason of the denial.
 You have a right to have the Board of Trustees review and reconsider your claim.
 The procedure for appealing a benefit denial is described under Appeal Procedures.

 Under ERISA, there are steps you can take to enforce your rights.
 For instance, if you request materials from the Plan and do not receive them within 30 days, you may file suit in a federal